AI has changed blogging fast.

 AI can also clean up grammar, improve readability, and restructure messy drafts.
 If you give it clear instructions and context, it can produce a solid first version in minutes.

-But there is an important limit.
+But there’s an important limit.

 AI does not truly understand your niche, your lived experience, or your audience.
 It predicts what words should come next based on patterns in its training data.
 That means it can sound confident and polished, but it cannot create genuine firsthand insight.